StevenYinKop/issue-tracker/README.md

 2. fetch data by `axios` to get `users`
 3. Building the API `/app/api/users/route.ts` (Add NextRequest parameter to avoid caching)
 4. Use React Query to fetch data from this API.
+5. React Query uses queryClient in React Context, so we should declare a Provider to wrap our application.

 ## Add column `assignedToUserId` & `assignedToUser` in Issue Schema
 1. connect `asignedToUser` with `Issue` table by primary key